8 Best Chromebook VPNs You Must Check Out in 2026

 7-day free premium trial

-Pricing: Free, Paid plan starts at $3.33/month with the 1-year plan
+Pricing: Free, Paid plan starts at $2.49 per month on 1-year plan

 Tor Browser is not exactly a VPN per se, but it mostly does what a VPN is capable of, i.e., unlock geo-blocked stuff on the internet.
 It is a browser, so the network won’t apply outside the app.
 However, since most of us use VPNs to access content outside inaccessible in our countries via a browser, it makes sense to use Tor instead of a free VPN that may log your personal data.
 In fact, Tor does the contrary and reroutes connection via different nodes so that no one can find out your real identity on the internet.